Constituency LA-33

-LA-33 is a constituency of Azad Kashmir Legislative Assembly which is currently represented by Deewan Ali Khan Chughtai of Pakistan Tehreek-e-Insaf.
+LA-33 is a constituency of Azad Kashmir Legislative Assembly which is currently represented by Dewan Ali Khan|Deewan Ali Khan Chughtai of Pakistan Tehreek-e-Insaf.
 It covers some parts of Hattian Bala in Hattian Bala District and also some parts of Muzaffarabad District of Azad Kashmir, Pakistan.

 Election 2016

 elections were held in this constituency on 21 July 2016.